reverentgeek/okta.github.io/_source/_posts/2019-07-09-software-is-a-creative-endeavor.md

 Every time I tell someone I am a software developer, they almost inevitably reply with, "You must be super smart, then."
 I don't feel any smarter than most other people.
 Truthfully, I feel dumber than most people I meet.
 To be fair, I do meet a lot of software developers.

 The preconception is that I am some sort of technical wiz, especially good at math.
 I assure you I am not.
 While I have a college degree, it is in Computer Information Systems (CIS) which was mostly a business degree with some programming classes mixed in.
 Actually, I started college as a music major.
 I've met many developers who also started off (or even graduated) as fine arts majors - music, art, philosophy, and theology.
-With so many “creative types” who have excelled in software development, why do people still consider software development a purely technical pursuit?
+With so many "creative types" who have excelled in software development, why do people still consider software development a purely technical pursuit?
 And if software development **IS** a creative endeavor, why are computer science schools usually part of the math department?

 ## The Good Old Days